-- Citizens who may become unable to work due to exposure to roadside herbicide applications, drift or residues. - Citizens who may be unable to transport themselves to work due to their need to avoid exposure to roadside herbicide applications, drift or residues.

-6. Right to safe and healthy working conditions
+- Citizens who may become unable to work due to exposure to roadside herbicide applications, drift or residues. - Citizens who may be unable to transport themselves to work due to their need to avoid exposure to roadside herbicide applications, drift or residues. - Workplaces that may become contaminated by roadside herbicide applications, drift or residues enough that some workers are unable to work or keep their jobs would be a concern. - 6.
+Right to safe and healthy working conditions